Everlasting Love: Rex Smith and Rachel Sweet version

 The single was released in June 1981 in the US, July in the UK, and August in Australia.
-With neither Smith nor Sweet being a strong Top 40 force - Smith's solitary Billboard Hot 100 single had been "You Take My Breath Away" (No. 10 in 1979) while Sweet had yet to rank on the Hot 100 - their collaboration on "Everlasting Love" would only generate qualified chart impact: the single peaked at No. 32 on the Billboard Hot 100 in August 1981, affording Sweet her only Top 40 showing and Smith his second and last.
+With neither Smith nor Sweet being a strong Top 40 force - Smith's solitary Billboard Hot 100 single had been "You Take My Breath Away" (No. 10 in 1979) while Sweet had yet to rank on the Hot 100 – their collaboration on "Everlasting Love" would only generate qualified chart impact: the single peaked at No. 32 on the Billboard Hot 100 in August 1981, affording Sweet her only Top 40 showing and Smith his second and last.
 It also appeared on Billboard's Hot Adult Contemporary chart peaking at No. 31.
 The single was also a mid-chart item in the UK at No. 35; in Australia it reached No. 41 mainly due to its being a local Top 10 hit in Adelaide at No. 9.
 In 1982, the Smith/Sweet version of "Everlasting Love" became a Top 10 hit in Switzerland and Denmark.
 The song received a positive review from the Austin American-Statesman which described it as "one of the best [recent hits]... superbly produced with a crystalline intensity [evoking] Phil Spector [classics].
 A fine arrangement & the vocal [input] of the incomparable Rachel Sweet make [this] a pure delight."

 A promotional video was shot for "Everlasting Love" with Smith and Sweet playing a couple getting married.
 The singers performed "Everlasting Love" live on the Solid Gold episode aired February 19, 1983: Smith was currently co-hosting the show on which Sweet guested to promote her current single "Voodoo".

 Charts

 Sandra version

-German singer Sandra released a cover of "Everlasting Love" in 1987 as the lead single from her first greatest hits compilation Ten on One (The Singles).
+German singer Sandra released a cover of "Everlasting Love" in Bubblegum pop style with a driving drum line in 1987 as the lead single from her first greatest hits compilation Ten on One (The Singles).
 She was introduced to the song through the Love Affair version; she'd say of the song: "I have always loved it...
 Even as a little child I heard that song and I said that I would like to sing it sometime."
 However, for her remake of the song Sandra would use the lyrics of the 1981 Rex Smith/Rachel Sweet duet version.
 Sandra's version was produced by her partner, Michael Cretu.